-Title thieves use forged documents to change the title information on your property.
-They can even forge a deed and get it recorded at the county clerk’s office.
+Title thieves use forged documents to change the title information on your property, including creating fake deeds that get recorded at the county clerk’s office.
+They may also request copies of your recorded documents from the county clerk’s office and use them to commit fraud.

-Thieves can also request copies of your recorded documents from the county clerk’s office and use them to commit fraud in a few ways.
-They might sell or refinance your home and keep the proceeds for themselves.
-They could drain funds from your account by passing off their name as yours on mortgage payments or other bills.
+For instance, they may sell or refinance your home and keep the proceeds for themselves or drain funds from your account by passing off their name as yours on mortgage payments or other bills.

 How Common is Home Title Theft?

 Home title theft is a growing problem in the United States, and it’s become increasingly common in recent years.
 While there are no exact figures on how many cases occur each year, it’s estimated that tens of thousands of homeowners are victims of this type of theft annually.

 In fact, according to the FBI’s Internet Crime Complaint Center (IC3), there were over 11,500 real estate and rental fraud victims in 2021, with losses totaling $350 million.
 This highlights the significant financial impact of home title theft on individuals and families.